-Federal government pledges aid to berry industry following contaminations
+Federal Government pledges aid to berry industry following contaminations

 Source: SBS

-The Federal Government is coming to the financial aid of Australia's strawberry industry, following a number of needle contaminations.
-Image: Strawberries (AAP)
+The Federal Government is coming to the financial aid of Australia's strawberry industry, following a number of needle contamination.
+Two states have now announced a financial reward to help find the culprits, and strict new export rules have been introduced.

 By Charlotte Lam